Required Disclosures

 Environmental Hazards Guide for Homeowners, Buyers, Landlords, and Tenants (§ 2079.7) – Sellers/Agents may supply this informative booklet to buyers in order to avoid having to provide additional disclosures regarding environmental hazards (as it is considered sufficient data).

-Local Option (§ 1102.6a) – Some cities and counties within California demand that a secondary disclosure form is fulfilled regarding the data that is specific to the community that the property is located in.
-The generic form is available in PDF or Word (.docx).
+Local Option (§ 1102.6a) – Some cities and counties within California require that a secondary disclosure form be fulfilled regarding the data that is specific to the community in which the property is located.
+The generic form is available as a PDF or Word (.docx).

 Megan’s Law (§ 2079.10a(a)(3)) – All purchase agreements for residential properties in the state of California must include the “Megan’s Law” clause regarding sexual offenders.

-Methamphetamine (§ 25400.28) – If an individual is looking to sell a residential property that has been contaminated by the hazardous chemicals used to create methamphetamine, they must first deliver the prospective buyer with a pending notice while awaiting confirmation of the property being deemed safe to inhabit.
+Methamphetamine (§ 25400.28) – If an individual is looking to sell a residential property that has been contaminated by the hazardous chemicals used to create methamphetamine, they must first deliver a pending notice to the prospective buyer while awaiting confirmation of the property being deemed safe to inhabit.
 (Buyer must provide written acknowledgment that they received the notice.)

 Military Ordnance (§ 1102.15) – Individuals selling a property that is located within the vicinity of a military base/facility are obliged to furnish the purchasing party with a written disclosure establishing its position in relation to the residence.

-Natural Hazard Disclosure Statement (NHDS) (§ 1103) – The seller or their agent is responsible to submit a disclosure form to the buyer that informs them of any potential natural hazards that pertain to the residence under contract.
+Natural Hazard Disclosure Statement (NHDS) (§ 1103) – The seller or their agent is responsible for submitting a disclosure form to the buyer that informs them of any potential natural hazards that pertain to the residence under contract.
 The form linked above includes the following state-mandated disclosures:

 - Delineated Earthquake Fault Zone (§ 2621.9)